 This advanced settings option is relevant when you want to register conversions for the toaster.
 In order to be able to register a conversion, BlueConic needs to register a click event first:

 - Click Event Selector

 - Select the element that will fire the click event for this dialogue when the visitor clicks it.
 Use the visual picker or enter the jQuery selector to indicate the element that should be clicked by the visitor to fire the event.

-The Toaster Action is a certified plugin.
+The Toaster Action is a standard plugin.